BinaryBrain/BestFan/README.md

 ## Conclusion

-I pretty happy to see that works pretty well and it's always fun to see who like what you are doing.
+I'm happy to see that works pretty well and it's always fun to see who like what you are doing.
 I did discover that a user I didn't know has starred one of my repo and I went to his GitHub profile to see what he does.
 Turns out he's a pretty interesting coder!

 This project may enhance the social aspect of GitHub, which I particularly like.